IADesai/Cycle-Pricing-App/README.md

 ![image](COVERAGE REPORT PICTURE)

-After all 15 tests were successfully run, the coverage report indicates FILL THIS IN% coverage across both files since they are both relatively large in size.
+After all 15 tests were successfully run, the coverage report indicates 89% coverage across all files since they are all relatively large-medium in size.

 # Continuous Integration
 A continuous integration workflow was employed to run every time a commit is made to the master branch.
 The YAML code used to do this can be seen below: